 For the Filling:

-- Sugar: I add sugar to balance the tartness of the lemon juice and create the perfect sweet-tart flavor.
+- Sugar: I add just enough sugar to balance the tartness of the lemon without making it overly sweet.
+It keeps that fresh citrus flavor front and center.

-- Sugar: I add sugar gradually to the meringue for a glossy, sweet finish that holds its shape beautifully.
+- Sugar: I gradually add it while whipping to create that glossy, stiff meringue that holds its shape beautifully.

-- Vanilla Extract: I like adding vanilla extract for a touch of warmth that complements the lemony freshness.
+- Vanilla Extract: I like adding a touch of vanilla; it gives the meringue a gentle warmth that pairs so well with the lemon.

 See the recipe card below for a full list of ingredients and measurements.